 Staying healthy is considered an ultimate goal for a sustainable life while healthcare is one of the most basic and fundamental needs of human beings.
 Across the globe, people enjoy various levels of health.
 At the same time, people suffer from different degrees of challenges to health and wellbeing.
 Social factors, such as socioeconomic status, education, neighbourhood and physical environment, and employment, determine our health and the possibility to access adequate health care.
-Global health matters, including social factors and policies, affect our health and healthcare practice on a daily base.
+Global health matters, including these social factors and policies, affect our health and healthcare practice on a daily base.

-Can we learn from wisdom about health and well-being that has been practised from the novel experiences of countries around the world or those reserved in diverse cultures?
+Can we learn from wisdom about health and well-being that has been practised from the novel experiences of the countries around the world or those reserved in diverse cultures?